lyteword/kjv/1-thessalonians/chapter-5.md

 <sup>12</sup> And we beseech you, brethren, to know them which labour among you, and are over you in the Lord, and admonish you;

-<sup>13</sup> And to esteem them very highly in love for their work’s sake.
-And be at peace among yourselves.
+<sup>13</sup> And to esteem them very highly in love for their work’s sake. *And* be at peace among yourselves.

-<sup>14</sup> Now we exhort you, brethren, warn them that are unruly, comfort the feebleminded, support the weak, be patient toward all men.
+<sup>14</sup> Now we exhort you, brethren, warn them that are unruly, comfort the feebleminded, support the weak, be patient toward all *men*.

-<sup>15</sup> See that none render evil for evil unto any man; but ever follow that which is good, both among yourselves, and to all men.
+<sup>15</sup> See that none render evil for evil unto any *man*; but ever follow that which is good, both among yourselves, and to all *men*.

 <sup>16</sup> Rejoice evermore.